noiseprotocol/noise_spec/noise.md

  variable.

  * **`dhss, dhee, dhse, dhes`**: A DH calculation is performed between the creator's static or ephemeral key (specified by the first character) and the consumer's static or ephemeral key (specified by the second character).
-The output is used to update `k` by calculating `k = KDF(k, n, output)`.
+The output is used to update `k` and `n` by calculating `k = KDF(k, n, output)`, and setting `n` to zero.
+If `k` is empty, it's interpreted as zero-filled for input to the KDF.
+This does not write any data into the message.

-5.2.
+5.3.
 Session operations
 ------------------------

 A Noise session supports the following operations: